Nils-Kolvenbach/website/src/tutorials/git-version-control/basic-commands-workflows.md

 You will notice that it appeared again.
 This also works with partial changes.
 Open the file with an editor of your choice and type `Hello World!`.
 With `git restore my-first-file.txt` it will reset to be blank again, because this is the last commit you've made.

 ### Switching to a previous commit
 But what about going back further in time?
 For this to test we first need some more commits to work with.
 Open our text file again and type `Hello World!`.
 Now add this change with `git add my-first-file.txt` and commit it with `git commit -m "Added a welcome message"`.
 Then repeat that one more time, but now replace the word "World" with your name.
+Make sure to commit the change with `git commit -m "Personalized the welcome message"`.

-Once committed you can view a trace of commits by using the `git log -p`
+Once committed you can view a trace of commits by using the `git log` command.
+To add a bit more visualisation I would recomment to add some parameters like `git log --all --graph --decorate`.